TIGER-AI-Lab/VisualWebInstruct/README.md

 ## Overview
-We utilize Google Search as a tool to augment multimodal reasoning dataset:
+We utilize Google Search as a tool to augment the multimodal reasoning dataset:
 <img width="800" alt="abs" src="teaser.jpg">